 While the world deals with an ongoing and escalating refugee crisis, the United States has shut its doors on seven countries.
 State and local governments are seeking ways to challenge the Trump Administration’s orders.
 Maria Armoudian explores the historic, global, and legal context with experts Kevin Johnson, David Kyle, Phil Orchard, and Brad Blitz.

 Kevin Johnson is the Dean of the School of Law at the University of California, Davis.
-He is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.
+He is an expert in immigration law and policy and is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.

 David Kyle is a Professor of Sociology at the University of California, Davis.
-He is the co-author of Global Human Smuggling: Comparative Perspectives.
+He is an expert in talentism and migration and is the co-author of Global Human Smuggling: Comparative Perspectives.

 Phil Orchard is an Associate professor in International Relations at the University of Wollongong.
-He is the author of Protecting the Internally Displaced: Rhetoric and Reality.
+He is an expert in forced migration and is the author of Protecting the Internally Displaced: Rhetoric and Reality.